PelionIoT/connected-lights-cloud/docs/8_updates.md

 ### Exporting your code

-If you're not yet using mbed CLI, and used the Online Compiler for this project:
+If you are not yet using mbed CLI:

 1. Install [mbed CLI](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/dev_tools/cli/#installing-mbed-cli) and its dependencies.
 1. Install the [GNU ARM Embedded Toolchain 4.9](https://launchpad.net/gcc-arm-embedded/4.9/4.9-2015-q3-update).